Challenge the brain. 1 - 2 - 3, 1- 2 - 3 ...

 creative juices flow.

-So let's exercise our child's brain and let him or her have some fun in the process.
+So let's exercise our children's brains and let them have some fun in the process.
 These tests aren't difficult or long.
 Please suggest some new ideas for me to prepare.

 Now we'll try a science teaser.
 Science was always my favourite subject in school and still is.
 The word comes from the Latin for "to know" or "knowledge".
-In general, if you are interested in science, you can marvel at many mysteries within every day items or things that exist.
+In general, if you are interested in science, you can marvel at many more things than might exist in history or social studies and much more.
 At least that's my personal opinion.